ztyyLV/web-twain-docs/faq/show-default-image-editor.md

 ## How can I show the default image editor tool?

-Image editor can be easily integrated by using the code sample provided below–
+Image editor can be easily integrated by using the code sample provided below.

 ```javascript
 // The below command will use the default settings in which it shows all buttons in toolbar and also takes up entire screen.